 One Word: Diplomacy

-So darlings, when you are going to tell it like it is to a friend, a child, a spouse or a significant other it must come from your loving heart.
-They will know and hopefully, they will grow … because they know what you say is coming from a loving place.
+So darling, when you are going to tell it like it is to a friend, a child, a spouse, or a significant other, it must come from your loving heart.
+They will know and hopefully, they will grow because they know what you say is coming from a loving place.

-Darlings, we must be who we are wherever we are.
+We must be who we are wherever we are.
 Please don’t alter your essence for anyone.
-What I mean is this: Telling it like it is …with love sometimes means your silence is…telling it like it is …with love and you are quietly deleting yourself from the relationship.
+What I mean is this: Telling it like it is with love sometimes means your silence is telling it like it is with love.
+And, darling, you are quietly deleting yourself from the relationship.
 That too is a form of diplomacy.